src-its/ca-web/content/markdown_about.md

 <!-- Citation needed for comment above -->

-Markdown can be considered both a lazy and an efficient way to write HTML.
+Markdown's simplicity makes it readable and accessible, including for those who don’t know about coding.
+Even for those who are familiar with HTML, Markdown makes it easier to spot encoding errors.
+Markdown can also be considered both a lazy and an efficient way to write HTML.
 It allows one to simply define elements such as headers, links, but reduces the jargon and extranious coding required by HTML.

 Consider writing this:

 ```
 	<p> <!--Creating a new page. -->
-	<h1>Topical header here.</h1>
+	<h3>Topical header here.</h3>
 	<p><i>Create this paragraph line.
 Italicize this sentence.</i></p>
 	</p> <!-- End page. -->
 ```